 - 1952 - Because of poor attendance, the Canadian-American League suspends operations for this season.
 This is one of seven minor leagues that will not operate this year, dropping the total from 50 to 43.
 The Korean War military obligation is the primary reason stated.

 - 1960 - Boston Red Sox outfielder Jackie Jensen announces his retirement, only months after enjoying one of his best seasons hitting 28 home runs, 112 RBI, and a .277 batting average.
 Jensen's fear of flying plays a part in his decision to leave the game.
-In 1961, Jensen will return to the Red Sox before retiring once again.
+In 1961, Jensen will return to the Red Sox before retiring once again, this time for good.

 - 1961 - The Cincinnati Reds send Joe Nuxhall to the Kansas City Athletics for pitchers John Tsitouris and John Briggs.
 Nuxhall first pitched for the Reds in 1944, when he was 15 years old.